Eldius/game-manager-go/README.md

-# Go 1.4 Gitpod template #
+# Game Manager #

-A Template to use Go 1.4 at Gitpod
+A simple tool to manage game servers